Breeze/breeze.github.io/doc-net/odata.md

 ---
 # **OData Services**

+Prior to the advent of ASP.NET Core, OData was a important part of the .NET ecosystem.  **This is no longer the case.**  As a result Breeze only retains its OData support for legacy ASP.NET Web API applications.

+ASP.NET provides a special set of components and techniques for building an <a href="http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api" target="_blank" title="OData Support in Web API">OData service in Web API</a>.

+Such a service can be consumed by any client that understands the <a href="http://www.odata.org/" target="_blank" title="OData.org">OData protocol</a> ... a set that includes Breeze clients.
+If you're writing an OData Web API service, you have implementation choices with consequences for client application developers.
+To learn how these choices affect Breeze clients, start with the topic "[OData on the Server](/doc-net/odata)".

 A Breeze client can consume any <a href="http://www.odata.org/" target="_blank">standard OData</a> feed "as is" when you configure the client for OData.

 Topics elsewhere cover configuring for [OData BreezeJS Clients](/doc-js/server-odata) and for [OData Breeze Sharp clients](/doc-cs/odata).